jakubkruziko/mintyfreshOS/README.md

 # Welcome to meOS!
 ## New spin of Linux Mint with fresh theme and gnome desktop

+I am still Working on this website.
+If you know what to add here please inform me in any way!

-#Previous releases are in releases tab.
+# Previous releases are in releases tab.
 Known Bugs of last version:

     Grub color error.